flyteorg/flytesnacks/examples/k8s_dask_plugin/README.md

 ### Labels and annotations

-Labels and annotations specified within a {ref}`launch plan <launchplans>` will be inherited by all components of the dask job, which include the job runner pod, scheduler pod and worker pods.
+Labels and annotations specified within a {ref}`launch plan <launch_plan>` will be inherited by all components of the dask job, which include the job runner pod, scheduler pod and worker pods.

 > ```python